plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Suchard, M. A., R. E. Weiss, and J. S. Sinsheimer.
 2001.
 Bayesian selection of continuous-time Markov chain evolutionary models.
 Molecular Biology and Evolution 18:1001-1013.

-Swofford, D. L., G. J. Olsen, P. J. Waddell, and D. M. Hillis.
-1996.
-Phylogenetic inference.
-Pages 407-514 in Molecular Systematics (D. M. Hillis, C. Moritz, and B. K. Mable, eds.).
-Sinauer Associates, Sunderland, Massachusetts.
-(SOWH topology test)

 :hibiscus: Swofford, D. L., Waddell, P. J., Huelsenbeck, J. P., Foster, P. G., Lewis, P. O., and Rogers, J. S. 2001.
 Bias in Phylogenetic Estimation and Its Relevance to the Choice between Parsimony and Likelihood Methods.
 Systematic Biology, 50(4), 525–539.

 :hibiscus: Sytsma, K. J., and L. D. Gottlieb.
 1986.
 Chloroplast DNA evidence for the origin of the genus _Heterogaura_ from a species of _Clarkia_ (Onagraceae).
 PNAS 83: 5554-5557.
 (Outgroup may be part of ingroup)

-Thorne, J. L., H. Kishino, and I. S. Painter.
+:hibiscus: Thorne, J. L., H. Kishino, and I. S. Painter.
 1998.
 Estimating the rate of evolution of the rate of molecular evolution.
 Molecular Biology and Evolution 15: 1647-1657.
 (Correlated relaxed clocks)

 :hibiscus: Tuffley, C., and M. Steel.
 1997.
 Links between maximum likelihood and maximum parsimony under a simple model of substitution.
 Bulletin of Mathematical Biology 59:581-607